Erwin Clausen: Aerial victory claims

 According to US historian David T. Zabecki, Clausen was credited with 132 aerial victories.
-Spick also lists Clausen with 132 aerial victories with some unconfirmed victories in 561 combat missions.
+Spick also lists him with 132 aerial victories claimed in 561 combat missions and a mission-to-claim ratio of 4.25.
 He claimed one victory over Poland, three over Yugoslavia, 17 victories over the Western Front, including 14 four-engined bombers, with the remaining victories achieved over the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 100 aerial victory claims, plus one further unconfirmed claim.
 This number includes 1 claim over Poland, 3 over Yugoslavia, 16 on the Western Front, including 10 four-engined bombers, and 84 on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 75234".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.